-Your Company continued a strict focus on driving operating costs down and ensuring excellence in operations.
-While significant investment was made in building the Brand through advertising and promotional activities, we were efficient and kept our costs in line with last year to ensure we maintain our competitive advantage.
-The investment in brand building was coupled with a focus on enhancing customer experience across our network, and we drove for better value propositions delivering superior portfolio offering, along with exciting new initiatives and customer offerings to achieve growth in the non-fuel retailing sector.
+Your Company continued a strict focus on ensuring excellence in operations while keeping costs at a manageable level.
+We made significant investments in building the Brand through advertising and promotional activities, as well as in our infrastructure, to ensure we maintain our competitive advantage.
+We are working to enhance customer experience across our network by delivering enhanced value propositions delivered through our superior portfolio offerings.